The Many Ways of Fungi:

 The only problem with such a big topic as mycology is knowing where to start.
-With few places to study the topic, finding a clear map of this vast world is often the biggest hurdle for people wanting to begin the life journey of working with fungi.
+With few places to study the topic, finding a clear map of this vast science is often the biggest hurdle for people wanting to begin the life journey of working with fungi.

 In this course, you will be guided through all that mycology offers – from its history and modern practical applications, to the unique biology and ecological roles of fungi.

 - The importance of fungi the natural world

 - The history of ethnomycology (fungi in human cultures)